vjcitn/sostaExtras/README.md

 ![run3](man/figures/soste3.jpg)

-Note that the qthr control can be used to 'decolor' cells that have target abundance measure below the selected quartile of the target
+Note that the qthr control can be used to 'decolor' cells that have target 'abundance' measure below the selected quartile of the target.
+Increasing the value of qthr will improve focus on cells with relatively greater 'abundances' of the selected target.

+Hypothesis: there are structures formed of cells with relatively high CA9 abundance, spatially complementary to the islet structures.